Guide to CTi

 - The brand for rigid, functional knee support.

 - That beats the competition because it‘s truly custom design enables it to be optimized for the athlete‘s anatomy and activity requirements.

-- The reason why is the CTi brace frame locks onto the tibia, helping to reduce migration and provide the brace-to-bone contact needed for maximum stabilization of the knee joint.
+- The reason why the CTi brace frame locks onto the tibia, is to help reduce migration and provide the brace-to-bone contact needed for maximum stabilisation of the knee joint.

 There are a wide variety of knee braces on the market and they all feature different benefits, from the injury prevention (prophylactic) to those worn post injury with the aim of returning you to your chosen activity.
 With so many options and so much information, selecting the right one for you can be quite difficult.

-If you’re into motocross, mountain biking, skiing, snowboarding, wakeboarding, etc. then a rigid brace like the CTi is probably the best choice for functional support and protection, as it is designed to optimize stability and support for these types of sports without sacrificing performance.
-The frames are made from Carbon fiber, so they are extremely rigid and strong yet very lightweight, so if you take a slam, the CTi is designed to withstand those forces and help protect your knee.
+If you’re into motocross, mountain biking, skiing, windsurfing, wakeboarding, etc. then a rigid brace like the CTi is probably the best choice for functional support and protection, as it is designed to optimise stability and support for these types of sports without sacrificing performance.
+The frames are made from Carbon fibre, so they are extremely rigid and strong yet very lightweight, so if you take a fall, the CTi is designed to withstand those forces and help protect your knee.

 Injury prevention or post-injury use?

 The CTi knee brace is designed to offer maximum protection against injury and re-injury.
 In extreme sports many wear a knee brace as a preventative measure, the same reason you wear a helmet, protective clothing, a neck brace, boots, etc. For many sports, the use of a rigid knee brace is just part of the standard protective equipment.